databaseman/databaseman.github.io/_portfolio/blocpedia.md

 ---
 A Wiki replica to teach the fundamentals of web development and Rails.

-Technology:  HTML, CSS, Ruby on Rails, Bootstrap, Sendgrid mail server, ActionMailer client, Figaro to setup environment variables;
+**Technology**:  HTML, CSS, Ruby on Rails, Bootstrap, Sendgrid mail server, ActionMailer client, Figaro to setup environment variables;
 Stripe for handling credit cards, Pundit for authorization, SQLite, PostgreSQL, Redcarpet Markdown for text entries, and Faker for generating test data.